 - To deliver on our Group ambition to 'transform lives and communities'

-We are committed to treating your information securely, with respect and in line with data protection legislation.
+We are committed to treating your information securely, with respect and in line with data protection law.

-Clarion Housing Group includes a number of subsidiary organisations such as Centra and Clarion Futures.
+Clarion Housing Group includes a number of other subsidiary organisations such as Clarion Housing Association and Clarion Futures.
 Please see our website for further information.
+Our registered company information, including registration details and registered offices of all the entities associated with Clarion can be found at https://www.clarionhg.com/about/our-governance/registered-company-information/.

 We keep our privacy notice under regular review and we will place any updates on our website (www.grangemanagement.com).
 If you would like to receive a hard copy of our current privacy notice, please let us know.